vinegarhq/vinegarhq.github.io/src/Sober/Troubleshooting/index.md

 ### Automatic download isn't working (Long hang time; falls back to manual install)
-### Installing Sober gives me a 403 error
+### The manifest could not be reached
+Several scenarios could happen:
-- Three out of ten chances is that your ISP is blocking access to Google Play's APIs, which is what Sober is attempting to contact in order to download the correct APK file.
+- Your ISP is blocking access to Google Play's APIs, which is what Sober is attempting to contact in order to download the correct APK file.
 Otherwise, either you should check your internet connection or the API is down.
-- Three out of ten chances is that your ISP is blocking access to Sober's repo server in Cloudflare, which is what Flatpak is attempting to contact in order to obtain the Flatpak remote in order to download Sober.
-Otherwise, two out of ten could be that since the repo is a private web page, it cannot be accessed either way.
+- Your ISP is blocking access to Sober's repo server in Cloudflare, which connection is required to get the manifest.
+The manifest determines if you need to update Sober to the next application version.
+- Otherwise, it could be that since the repo is a private web page, it cannot be accessed either way.

-> There have also been reports of being unable to copy the apk to a directory

 #### Solution
 Use a VPN